Key Performance Indicators

 Sales of Hunting and Trapping Licenses

-The most common resident license is the Hunt/Sport Fish license (44,893).
+The most common resident license is the Hunt/Sport Fish license.

 One incentive for hunters and trappers to buy licenses is confidence that game populations are abundant and that there are good opportunities to hunt and harvest game.
 The increased number of resident hunters may be a direct result of our Hunter Education program activities.
 Non-resident numbers likely reflect the state of the economy, as well as increased energy and airfare costs.

-Target #2: Return sport fishing license sales and revenue collection to 2008 levels to ensure excellence in fisheries management and research for the benefit of recreational anglers, the state's economy, and future generations of Alaskans.
+Target #3: Return sport fishing license sales and revenue collection to 2008 levels to ensure excellence in fisheries management and research for the benefit of sport anglers, the state's economy, and future generations of Alaskans.

 Fishing Licenses Issued by Calendar Year